pytorch-ignite/pytorch-ignite.ai/src/blog/2021-08-11-GAN-evaluation-using-FID-and-IS.md

 Training in Ignite is based on three core components, namely, Engine, Events and Handlers.
 Let's briefly discuss each of them.

-*   **Engine** - The [Engine](https://pytorch.org/ignite/v0.4.5/generated/ignite.engine.engine.Engine.html#engine) can be considered somewhat similar to a training loop.
-It takes a `train_step` as an argument and runs it  over each batch of the dataset, emmiting events as it goes.
+*   **Engine** - The [Engine](https://pytorch.org/ignite/generated/ignite.engine.engine.Engine.html#engine) can be considered somewhat similar to a training loop.
+It takes a `train_step` as an argument and runs it  over each batch of the dataset, triggering events as it goes.

-*   **Events** - [Events](https://pytorch.org/ignite/v0.4.5/generated/ignite.engine.events.Events.html#events) are emmited by the Engine when it reaches a specific point in the run/training.
+*   **Events** - [Events](https://pytorch.org/ignite/generated/ignite.engine.events.Events.html#events) are emitted by the Engine when it reaches a specific point in the run/training.

-*   **Handlers** - These are [functions](https://pytorch.org/ignite/v0.4.5/handlers.html#ignite-handlers) which can be configured so that they are triggered when a certain Event is emmited by the Engine.
-Ignite has a long list of pre defined Handlers such as checkpoint, early stopping, logging and built-in metrics.
+*   **Handlers** - These are functions, which can be configured so that they are triggered when a certain Event is emitted by the Engine.
+Ignite has a long list of pre defined Handlers such as checkpoint, early stopping, logging and built-in metrics, see [ignite-handlers](https://pytorch.org/ignite/handlers.html#ignite-handlers).

 ### Training Step Function